McDonald's U.S. same-store sales top forecast on new deals, revamped stores | MarketScreener

 Sales at U.S. restaurants open for at least 13 months rose 5.7% in the second quarter ended June 30, above the 4.47% growth expected by analysts, according to IBES data from Refinitiv.

-Total revenue, including both U.S. and overseas operations, was largely flat at $5.34 billion, as the company moves to franchised from owned restaurants, which replaces sales with royalties.
+Total revenue, including both U.S. and overseas operations, was largely flat at $5.34 billion (£4.29 billion), as the company moves to franchised from owned restaurants, which replaces sales with royalties.

 Still, McDonald's slightly exceeded expectations of $5.33 billion.